lighthouse-buddies/BallUP-deployment/README.md

 ## Installation

 1. Clone the repository

-2. Install dependencies using `npm install` or in some cases `npm install --legacy-peer-deps`
+2. Install dependencies by running `npm install`.

+    If you encounter any errors related to peer dependencies, try using `npm install --legacy-peer-deps` instead.

 3. Create a `.env.local` file and add the following environment variables following the `.env.example` file

 4. Run the app using `npm run dev`

 ## API Usage